 Public Prosecution Service

-Neither we nor the Law Officers can provide legal advice to members of the public or business.
+Neither lawyers in the Office of the Attorney General nor the Attorney General can provide advice to members of the public or businesses.